P2fryang/FredderLoop/README.md

 Building:

-Every push to the main branch will trigger a Github Action that rebuilds the discord bot on that server
+Every push to main will update the crontab code on the Ubuntu server the cronjobs to run are in the file cronjobs

 Architecture Proposal: